 Anacondais a free and open source distribution of Python and R for computational science.
 Anaconda is dedicated to simplifying package management and deployment.
 Anaconda’s packages are managed using the package management system Conda.
 Conda is an open source package management system and environment management system that runs on Windows, macOS, and Linux.

 1.1.1 Create the Anaconda Virtual Environment¶

 Create virtual environment First create the Anaconda virtual environment according to the specific Python version.
-The Anaconda installation of PaddlePaddle supports the following four Python installation environments.
+The Anaconda installation of PaddlePaddle supports Python version of 3.7 - 3.11.

 1.1.2 Enter the Anaconda Virtual Environment¶

 Confirm that your conda virtual environment and the Python loaction which is preapared to install PaddlePaddle are where you expected them for your computer may have multiple Pythons environments.
 Enter Anaconda’s command line terminal and enter the following command to confirm the Python location.

 Depending on your environment, you may need to replace python in all command lines in the instructions with specific Python path.

 The command to get the Python path is: